fnl/patricia-trie/README.rst

    Other updates: Switched from using dictionaries to two-tuple lists internally (thanks to Pedro Gaio for the suggestion!) to improve the overall performance a bit (about 20% faster on simple tests).
+5. *Bugfix*: When splitting edges while adding a new key that is shorter than the current edge, a index error would have occurred.

 Copyright
 ---------